YusufHussain242/Portfolio/README.md

 Please feel free to use the the table of contents to jump around to the areas you're interested in.

-**Important**, this page is still under development and there is still some content missing.
-The following features are currently missing:
+**Important**, this page is still under development and is being updated regularly.
+The following features are yet to be implemented:
 - Not all sections contains links to GitHub repos.
 This is likely because they are using a different or no source control soltion and have not yet been ported to GitHub.
 Notably, projects developed in Unity used PlasticSCM for source control instead of GitHub
 - Some projects are still missing such as my web development projects Treoguessr and Munch Meter.
 These will be added soon